slalom/kafka-demo/README.md

 ### AWS Deployment

-AWS Deployment is split into two sections, cluster deployment module (eks) and resource deployment module (kube).
-Local deployment assumes local cluster has been provisioned and is available and only deploys the kube terraform module.
-AWS Deployment will deploy both cluster and kube to AWS.
+AWS Deployment is split into two sections, AWS cluster deployment module (eks) and resource deployment module (app).
+Local deployment (above) assumes local cluster has been provisioned and is available and only deploys the app terraform module.
+AWS Deployment will deploy both cluster and app modules to AWS.

-1. Setup AWS config and `terraform init`.
+1. Setup AWS config and `terraform init terraform`.
 Credentials and set local environment variable AWS_DEFAULT_REGION to your region for terraform.

-2. Build the Docker images and deploy to ECR.
-Update terraform files to pull images from ECR. (`tweets-transformation`, `twitter-forwarder`, `kafka-streams`)
+2. Build the Docker images ([kafka-streams](kafka-streams/), [tweets-transformation](tweets-transformation/), and [twitter-forwarder](twitter-forwarder/)) then deploy to AWS ECR. [(see AWS ECR Documentation for reference)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-basics.html).
+When you run the next step terraform will point to your AWS ECR images under the `latest` tag.

-3. Fill in VPC and Subnet IDs for the AWS EKS config in `terraform/eks/eks.tf`
+4. Run `make provision.aws` and start the proxy in a separate terminal (`make kube.proxy`)

-4. `make provision.aws` and start the proxy in a separate terminal `make kube.proxy` It will take 10-15 minutes for the EKS cluster to provision in AWS, and an additional 10-20 minutes for the services to deploy and come up.
+    It will take 10-15 minutes for the EKS cluster to provision in AWS, and an additional 10-20 minutes for the services to deploy and come up.

-    This will run the following:
+    The `make provision.aws` command will do the following:
-      * `tf.apply.aws` (EKS TF module)
+      * `tf.apply.eks` (EKS TF module)
       * `configure.aws.kubeconfig` (Configures kubectl on your system for EKS endpoint)
       * `configure.helm.svcaccount` (Configures helm service account in EKS)
       * `tf.apply.local` (Deploys kafka-demo to the EKS cluster)
       * `connectors.add.both` (Configures connectors)
       * `twitter-forwarder.start.aws` (Starts the twitter forwarder service in EKS)

 Run `make tf.destroy` to remove both the kafka-demo resources and EKS cluster.

 #### Revert to local deployment

-Update kubectl to point to your local Kubernetes cluster.
+Update kubectl to point to your local Kubernetes cluster by running:

-Follow instructions at top of the Readme (`make provision` or `make provision.local`)
+  `kubectl config use-context docker-desktop` (if using docker-desktop)

-`make provision` (or `make provision.local`) will deploy only the local resources in the `kube` module, and skip the AWS `eks` module:
+Follow instructions at top of the Readme (`make provision` or `make provision.app`)

-`terraform apply -target="module.kube" terraform`
+`make provision` (or `make provision.app`) will deploy only the local application resources in the `kube` module, and skip the AWS resources `eks` module.
+The deployment will use your local Docker images for `kafka-streams`, `tweets-transformation`, and `twitter-forwarder`.

 #### Terraform v0.11 / v0.12